-- Champaign County Regional Planning Commission's Weatherization Program - U.S. Department of Health and Human Services' Low-Income Home Energy Assistance Program (LIHEAP) - Illinois Housing Development Association's Mortgage Credit Certificate Program impediments have an immediate feasible response, awareness of these issues may affect future policy decisions.
+- Champaign County Regional Planning Commission's Weatherization Program - U.S. Department of Health and Human Services' Low-Income Home Energy Assistance Program (LIHEAP) - Illinois Housing Development Association's Mortgage Credit Certificate Program

+This analysis has identified four overarching impediments to fair housing choice, which are then broken into 14 categories critical to the Urbana community.
+While not all of the impediments have an immediate feasible response, awareness of these issues can help to guide future policy decisions.
 Below is the list of identified impediments and subsequent recommended actions:

-This analysis has identified five overarching impediments to fair housing choice, which are then broken into 16 categories critical to the Urbana community.
-While not all of the

-IDENTIFIED IMPEDIMENTS & RECOMMENDED ACTIONS

-IMPEDIMENT: DISCRIMINATION ON THE BASIS OF MENTAL OR PHYSICAL DISABILITY EXPLANATION CURRENT/RECOMMENDED FUTURE ACTION There is insufficient data on the supply and demand of accessible housing.
+IDENTIFIED IMPEDIMENTS & RECOMMENDED ACTIONS IMPEDIMENT: DISCRIMINATION ON THE BASIS MPEDIMENT: DISCRIMINATION ON THE BASIS OF MENTAL OR PHYSICAL DISABILITY EXPLANATION CURRENT/RECOMMENDED FUTURE ACTION There is insufficient data on the supply and demand of accessible housing.
 Survey the existing housing stock for accessibility standards, both for quality and quantity.
 There is no requirement stipulating that public or private property owners reserve/hold open accessible units for persons with physical disabilities, even if the unit is accessible.
 Work with Persons Assuming Control of their Environment (PACE) to create better cooperation between the landlords and realtors of the area, facilitating the housing process for persons with disabilities and ensuring that the accessible housing units listing be as up-to-date as possible.
 Persons who have developed a disability suddenly or over time often cannot afford to make modifications to their home, forcing them to seek out other housing that may also not be as affordable.
 The City of Urbana offers up to \$5,000 for installation of Americans with Disabilities Act modifications in the home.
 The program is available city-wide to persons with disabilities who fall below 80% of the area median income limit.
 Many units advertised as "accessible" do not have wheelchair accessible showers, or may lack other necessities.
 Work with local organizations to educate property owners on the needs of the disabled community, as well as advocate the living terms already outlined by Persons Assuming Control of their Environment (PACE).
 Landlords are often unaware of grants programs that allow for necessary modifications to rental properties for persons with physical disabilities.
 Market the Access Grants available specifically to landlords.
-Furthermore, all City-funded projects undertaken within city limits are required to adhere to the visitability standards outlined in the City of Urbana Visitability Ordinance.
-IMPEDIMENT: CULTURE/LANGUAGE BARRIERS EXPLANATION CURRENT/RECOMMENDED FUTURE ACTION A significant percentage of the population speaks English as a second language, making the search for housing difficult.
-Encourage landlords and realtors to advertise housing opportunities in multiple languages by working with international groups at the University of Illinois.
-Some landlords may be unwilling to translate documents into a language other than English or are unwilling to offer a translator.
+Furthermore, residential City-funded projects undertaken within city limits are required to adhere to the visitability standards outlined in the City of Urbana Visitability Ordinance.
+(See Appendix H) IMPEDIMENT: CULTURE/LANGUAGE BARRIERS 3 EXPLANATION CURRENT/RECOMMENDED FUTURE ACTION A significant percentage of the population speaks English as a second language, making the search for housing a challenge.
+Encourage landlords and realtors to advertise housing opportunities in multiple languages by working with international organizations at the University of Illinois.
+Some landlords may be unwilling to translate documents into a language other than English or may be unwilling to offer a translator.
 Encourage landlords and realtors to offer legal documents in other languages for the purpose of understanding the terms of a lease or mortgage.
 Work with the University of Illinois to complete these tasks.
 Cultural differences in housing standards may preclude some landlords and realtors from clearly conveying the expectations of a renter/homeowner.
-Work with local community groups to create homeowner and renter pamphlets in other prevalent languages, outlining common expectations of a renter/homeowner .
+Work with local community groups to create homeowner and renter pamphlets in other prevalent languages, outlining common expectations of a renter/homeowner.
 Information can then be printed and used by landlords, realtors, and other housing stakeholders to encourage cultural understanding.